Wild Atlantic Way

 Explore the Magnificent Sights

 Located at the gateway to the Wild Atlantic Way - immerse your senses and experience this rugged, wild and exciting coastal driving route.
-The new Shannon Estuary Way, at the gateway to the Wild Atlantic Way has been introduced in 2017.
+The new Shannon Estuary Way, at the gateway to the Wild Atlantic Way.
 The Shannon Estuary is a large tidal estuary on the west coast of Ireland where Ireland’s longest river – the Shannon joins the Atlantic Ocean.
 Download the driving route today.

 This route takes you back to nature and all of its magnificent power,and captivates you in ways you never imagined - visit the local villages and towns that are dotted along with coastline, sample the delights offered in our local cafes and restaurants, which are sure to attract the most discerning "foodies".
 The friendliness of the people, engaging at every opportunity is that makes Ireland special - everyone is guaranteed a "Cead Mile Failte" and a trip on the Wild Altantic Way is sure to delight.

 The Wild Atlantic Way, 2600 km (1600 miles) in length, is one of the longest defined coastal route in the world.
 It winds its way all along the Irish west coast from the Inishowen Peninsula in the north down to the picturesque town of Kinsale, County Cork, in the south.

 The Inn at Dromoland is located at the gateway, with the Cliffs of Moher and Loop Head, just a short 50 minute drive, along with many more located on the coastal route - visit here to learn more about the wonders to explore.
 Take in the majestic splendour of the Cliffs of Moher, breathe in the wonderful aromas of the Burren and sample all of the amazing food and craft beers of Co.
 Clare.